I first published this Sweet Potato Black Bean Chili recipe back in 2015. It remains one of my favorite chili recipes!

 It’s just that chili is the perfect food for vegetarians.
 I know, I know – there are many arguments about what makes a “real” chili, and meat is one of the ingredients that many consider a must.
 To which I oh-so-wisely and poignantly say: “Whatever.”
 I think chili is what you make it – and it doesn’t need meat, goshdarnit!
 There are so many infinitely awesome variations of chili and such an assortment of potential meatless ingredients that it is more than possible to create a hearty, satiating, and dare I say award-winning bowl of meatless chili.

-(But if your resident carnivore really, really wants meat in their bowl of Slow Cooker Quinoa, Sweet Potato, & Black Bean Vegetarian Chili, this chili would lend itself well to some cooked diced chicken or browned ground turkey thrown in to their portions).
+(But if your resident carnivore really, really wants meat in their bowl of Slow Cooker Sweet Potato Quinoa Chili, this chili would lend itself well to some cooked diced chicken or browned ground turkey thrown in to their portions).

 I especially adore quinoa in chili – it helps thicken up the batch and adds another element of filling protein.